rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

      - Unspecified
      - user.email

-9. In the same section click the **Add Another** button and enter the following
+9. In the same section, click the **Add Another** button and enter the following
    values:

 .. list-table::